flipacholas/Architecture-of-consoles/articles/gamecube.md

 ## A quick introduction

-Gone are the days of '3D-attempts', Nintendo's new offering consists in a clean and powerful break from its predecessor that will open the door to new, original and unseen content.
+Gone are the days of '3D-attempts', Nintendo's new offering consists of a clean and powerful break from its predecessor that will open the door to new, original and unseen content.

-It's worth pointing out that the design of this architecture led to one of the most compact hardware of this generation, attributing at the lack of *slims* or *lite* revisions.
+It's worth pointing out that the design of this architecture led to one of the most compact hardware of this generation, attributing to the lack of *slims* or *lite* revisions.

 ---